Tunable Topological Phases in Quantum Kirigamis: Multiscale methodology

-Any node in this network is composed of two incoming ($1,3$) and two outgoing channels ($2,4$) (see \Fig{fig:junction}(a) inset).
-Thus the scattering matrix $S$ is defined by two parameters $r$ and $t$ which are in general $\theta$ dependent, such that
+We work in a ballistic regime where electronic transport can be estimated via the transmission properties of the network, which can in turn be estimated through a wavepacket evolution.
+However, as we will illustrate, it is useful both physically and numerically \cite{numcomment} to perform this analysis in three stages: (i) we first characterize the junction} {\it between} adjoining blocks such that they are governed by a scattering matrix between the edge states.
+Any node in this network is composed of two incoming ($1,3$) and two outgoing channels ($2,4$) (see \Fig{fig:method}(a)).
+The scattering matrix $S$ is defined by two parameters $r$ and $t$ which are in general $\theta$ dependent

-where $|r|^2+|t|^2=1$ \cite{kramer2005random}.
-In general $r, t$ are complex amplitudes, which we will choose to be real numbers and discuss later on the effect of phases.
-To estimate the functional behavior of $r,t$ on $\theta$ we use multiple methods discussed next.